 Ariel had been quietly working on a project.
 He handed me an autographed baseball.

-ON SUNDAY MORNING, not quite 36 hours before the moment of truth in the batting cage, Luis Sr. interrupted another baseball game I was empiring to tell me his two oldest sons would be punished for failure to do the laundry.
+not quite 36 hours before the moment of truth in the batting cage, Luis Sr. interrupted another baseball game I was empiring to tell me his two oldest sons would be punished for failure to do the laundry.
 "You guys are staying," he told them.
 "Ariel, let's go!"

 We drove to a baseball field next to a railroad bridge under which people found shade while playing dominoes and drinking malt liquor.
 Luis wore a full uniform with belted white pants and a red jersey that said escogido, same as the winter-league baseball team in Santo Domingo.
 Escogido means chosen.
 To call this a rec-league softball game would be to severely understate its ceremonial importance.
 Luis said at least 10 of the men on the field had played in the minor leagues or higher.
 Manuel Ferreira, who produced Ariel's YouTube video, recorded the game with his camera on a tripod.
 A man with a microphone addressed the crowd in Spanish through massive speakers while the players posed along the foul lines, as they do in the World Series.

 Ariel played football in the grass by the diamond with four older boys.
 They rarely gave him the ball.
 He seemed lost without his brothers, on the verge of exasperation.
 Finally Jessica reappeared in the white van, bringing Luis Jr. and Yamil, who had worked their way out of laundry purgatory.
 Luis cheerfully took control of the football skirmish and made it a real game.
 Ariel cheered up.